Highgate Hill

 Highgate Hill has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that could impact the area.
-Notable projects include Hampstead & Jones, Highgate Hill Terraces, 164 Melbourne Street, and Cross River Rail.
-The following details those most relevant.
+AreaSearch identified 17 projects likely impacting the region.
+Notable ones are Hampstead & Jones, Highgate Hill Terraces, University of Queensland Paralympic Centre of Excellence, and Queen's Wharf Brisbane.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.